Dumbbell Step Ups

 Have you checked out our list of the Best Leg Exercises yet?
 See if this step ups variation made the list.

 Exercise Description and Instruction:

 Dumbbell Step Ups are a a great fat burning exercise because they work all of your leg muscles and also force you to stabilize the weights with your upper body during the lift.
-This exercise can also be used to build muscle mass, but is less effective than Barbell Step Ups
+This exercise can also be used to build muscle mass, but is less effective than Barbell Step Ups in this regard.

 To Perform This Exercise: